 Survival rates for kidney transplants are extremely good nowadays.
 About 90% of transplants still function after five years and many work after 10 years or more.
 In the UK, consent is required before organs can be donated.
 A person can give their consent to become an organ donor after death by joining the NHS Organ Donor Register or by discussing their wishes with loved ones.

 Most people are able to live quite a normal life with chronic kidney disease, but of course you will need to take extra care of yourself in order to prevent your condition from getting worse.
 You should follow the lifestyle advice shared in this blog post and ensure that you take and understand your prescribed medication.

 You will also need to ensure that you have the annual flu jab and the one-off pneumococcal vaccination as your body will be more vulnerable to infections.

 At work, it’s important that you talk to your manager as soon as you feel that your condition is have an affect on your ability to do your job.
 This way a solution can be found that works for both parties.
 Remember, the Disability Discrimination Act 1995 requires employers to make reasonable adjustments to working practices or premises to help a person with a disability.
 If you have to stop working or cut-down on the amount of hours you work, you may be entitled to some financial benefits.

-You’ll need to stay in close contact with your specialist care team and seek as much support and advice from the people around you.
+You’ll need to stay in close contact with your specialist Response Team and seek as much support and advice from the people around you.
 Working through your condition together is the best way of living with chronic kidney disease.